Igor Akinfeev

-Igor Vladimirovich Akinfeev (Игорь Владимирович Акинфеев; born 8 April 1986) is a Russian professional footballer who plays as a goalkeeper for and captains Russian club CSKA Moscow.
+Igor Vladimirovich Akinfeev (Игорь Владимирович Акинфеев; born 8 April 1986) is a Russian professional footballer who plays as a goalkeeper for and captains Russian Premier League club CSKA Moscow.

-He has spent his entire career at CSKA, making more than 700 official appearances.
-He has won six Russian Premier League titles and six Russian Cups, as well as the UEFA Cup in 2005.
-He is a record holder for most games played in the Russian top-level league at 534 (as of 19 March 2023).
+He has spent his entire career at CSKA, making more than 800 official appearances.
+He has won six Russian Premier League titles and eight Russian Cups, as well as the UEFA Cup in 2005.
+He is a record holder for most games played in the Russian top-level league at 607 (as of 5 October 2025).
 A full international for Russia between 2004 and 2018, he earned 111 caps and was selected in their squads for four UEFA European Championships and two FIFA World Cups.
 He was named captain of Russia in March 2017, after the retirement of his predecessor Vasili Berezutski.
 Akinfeev is a member of the Lev Yashin Club and has kept more clean sheets in Russian football than any other goalkeeper.

 Early life

-Igor Akinfeev was born on 8 April 1986 in the town of Vidnoye in Moscow Oblast.
+Igor Akinfeev was born on 8 April 1986 in the town of Vidnoye, Moscow Oblast.
 When he was 4 years old his father sent him to the Sports school of CSKA.
 He has been a goalkeeper since his second training.
-As a member of the junior CSKA Moscow team he won the Russian Junior Championship in 2002.
+As a member of the junior CSKA Moscow team, he won the Russian Junior Championship in 2002.